tytydraco/yessleep/out/Im_a_contract_cargoescort_driver_I_think_I_just_delivered_a_hurt_child.md

 I often think about how far away everything is.
 We are so far from the nearest celestial body, farther still from the nearest star.
 So far from the closest source of light and warmth.

-That same, unfathomable distance is why I drove a hurt child to an airport.
+That same, unfathomable distance is why I drove what sounded like a child to an airport.

 ──────────────────────────────────────────────────────